Brevis: The Infinite Compute Layer

 The Culmination: A Reinforcing Distribution Flywheel

-All this adds up to Brevis’ distribution flywheel compounds growth across both technical and economic vectors.
-Each layer of adoption here strengthens the next, creating a reinforcing cycle that expands Brevis’ reach while improving its cost structure and performance efficiency.
+All this adds up to a distribution flywheel where Brevis compounds growth across both technical and economic vectors.
+Each layer of adoption strengthens the next, creating a reinforcing cycle that expands Brevis’s reach while improving its cost structure and performance efficiency.

 1. Superior Technical Offerings → Enhanced Strategic Distribution